 To be eligible to enroll, participants must be at least eight years old.
 They must have a disability but be able to walk without an assistive device such as a walker or cane and be able to side-step quickly to both sides.
 Participants should have a minimum inseam measurement of 20 inches and weigh no more than 250 pounds.

-The fee for the camp is $125.
+The fee for the camp is $200.
 Some scholarships are available.
-Please select the "Events" tab on the left-hand navigation bar to see when we are hosting the next Lose the Training Wheels camp.
-Contact email@example.com for more information.
-To learn more about the national organization, please visit www.losethetrainingwheels.org.
+Please select the "Events" tab on the left-hand navigation bar to see when we are hosting the next I Can Bike camp.
+Contact firstname.lastname@example.org for more information.

 Connections: A Program for Children with Autism and Their Siblings